Wilhelm Meister's Apprenticeship: Book One

-(8) By this point Mariane has fallen asleep, but Wilhelm continues his story, this time about how he and his friends attempted to turn all manner of novels, stories, and histories into plays.
+By this point Mariane has fallen asleep, but Wilhelm continues his story, this time about how he and his friends attempted to turn all manner of novels, stories, and histories into plays.
 By the time he was fourteen he was being groomed for a job in commerce, which his adolescent heart couldn't bear.
 He composed a poem where the Muse of Tragedy vied with a figure of Commerce.
 Wilhelm is so inspired in his speech that he wakes Mariane up.

-(9) Wilhelm allows his imagination to run wild in the following days"Fate, he decided, was extending its helping hand to him, through Mariane, to draw him out of that stifling, draggle-tailed middle-class existence he had so long desired to escape."
-(Trans.
-Blackall & Lange, 1989)(10) Preparing to set out for a business trip, Wilhelm pores over the books and papers in his room.
-His friend, Werner, enters, and gives Wilhelm a speech about the power and attraction of double bookkeeping (doppelte Buchführung) and world commerce.

-(11) It was Wilhelm and Werner's fathers, described here, who had organized this commercial journey for him.
-Wilhelm is thrilled at the chance to use this trip as his escape.
-He visits Mariane in at night and alerts her to the plan.
-(12) In the morning Mariane is miserable and talks to Barbara about her options.
-She loves Wilhelm but is awaiting the near arrival of her rich suitor, Norberg.

-(13) In the meantime, Wilhelm has arrived at the house of his father's business associate—only to hear that the man's daughter has run away with an actor.
+Wilhelm later arrives at the house of his father's business associate—only to hear that the man's daughter has run away with an actor.
 An uncomfortable Wilhelm stays the night and, after setting out the next morning, sees a wagon bringing the pair of lovers back to town.
 Wilhelm goes to the courthouse and hears their confessions of love, which inspires him to act as their mediator.
-(14) Wilhelm talks with Melina (the young male lover) alone and is dismayed to hear that he wants to leave the theater.
+Wilhelm talks with Melina (the young male lover) alone and is dismayed to hear that he wants to leave the theater.
 Nevertheless, he offers to try and convince the girl's parents to find him a job in the village.
 Wilhelm fails to secure him a position, and the pair of lovers must leave in a few days.

-(15) On his way home Wilhelm recollects his initial romance with Mariane.
+On his way home Wilhelm recollects his initial romance with Mariane.
 When he arrives, Werner tries to talk him out of the relationship.
-Ill at ease, Wilhelm rushes off to see Mariane that evening, and his spirits are revived as they reminisce about past times together.
-(16) Wilhelm writes to Mariane, detailing his plans to start their new life together.
+Ill at ease, Wilhelm writes to Mariane, detailing his plans to start their new life together.